bhisaac/5eFP/5eFP-SRD.md

 Your rage ends early if you are knocked unconscious or if your turn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
 You can end your rage early on your turn, starting on the turn after you activate rage.

-You must be raging to use a game feature with the rage keyword.
+You must be raging to gain the benefits of a game feature with the rage keyword.

 ## Unarmored Defense